LukasStruppek/Rickrolling-the-Artist/README.md

 - **March 7, 2023** Adding support for single spaces `' '` as target character to be replaced.
 It allows to remap existing concepts to other concepts or variations of itself.
 See the additional example in the [configs](configs/paper_reproduction/additional_examples) folder.
 - **November 8, 2022** Adding support for image generation with Stable Diffusion v1-1, v1-2, v1-3, v1-5.
 Specify the version with the parameter `-v` or `--version` when calling ```generate_images.py```.
 You have to agree to the terms of use on the Hugging Face project pages to enable model access.
 We also improved the output file naming with leading zeros.

+## Reproduction Statement
+We provide all scripts and configuration files to reproduce the experimental results from our paper.
+However, the results stated in the paper were produced using the transformers library in version 4.19.2 and the diffusers library with version 0.3.0.
+Due to some changes of the libraries and available model weights, these package versions are no longer compatible with the provided Stable Diffusion and CLIP weights.
+Therefore, we had to upgrade the package versions to make the scripts running out of the box.
+Due to this fact, we note that minor evaluation differences might occur but the changes are negligibly small, usually in the second decimal place.
+For reasons of transparency, we would nevertheless like to draw attention to these changes.

 ## Setup Docker Container
 The easiest way to perform the attacks is to run the code in a Docker container.
 To build the Docker image run the following script: